 • Cohesive Devices: Linking ideas smoothly across texts.

-To support your grammar learning at every stage, Maltalingua offers:
+To support your grammar at every stage, Maltalingua offers:

-• Interactive Classes: Engage with native speakers and experienced teachers in our interactive, dynamic classes.
+• Interactive Classes: Learn with native and near-native English-speaking teachers in lively, hands-on classes.

-• Customised Worksheets: Practice the specific grammar points relevant to your CEFR level with tailored exercises.
+• Customised Worksheets: Practise the grammar points for your CEFR level with tailored exercises.

-Whatever your current level, understanding and mastering grammar are critical steps towards fluency.
-At Maltalingua, we provide a structured path through the complexities of English grammar based on the CEFR guidelines.
-Visit our website to learn more about our grammar courses and how we can help you achieve your language goals in the vibrant and historic setting of Malta.
+Whatever your current level, getting to grips with grammar is one of the big steps towards fluency.
+At Maltalingua, we give you a clear path through English grammar based on the CEFR guidelines.
+Visit our website to find out more about our grammar courses and how we can help you reach your language goals here in Malta.

 Download our Worksheets: